-The School Director's annual pay has increased. the increase is 5% for an annual salary of \$102,399.14.
-She will be entitled to participate in the employee benefits program at the same rate of employer pay as all current employees which will be \$650 per month.
+Latorra reported the School Director's Employment would be extended throughout the 2022-2023 school year with a 5% pay increase bringing her annual pay to \$129,018.96.
+She will be entitled to participate in the employee benefit program at the same rate of employer pay as all current employees which currently is at \$650 per month.